dedis/dela/docs/guideline.md

 ## Files

-The root implementation of a package should always be located in a `go.mod` files.
+The root implementation of a package should always be located in a `mod.go` files.

 ## Comments